glm-tools/pyglmnet/paper/paper.md

            glm.predict(X)
 ```

-As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be reused by pyglmnet users.
+As a result of this compatibility, ``scikit-learn`` tools for building pipelines, cross-validation and grid search can be employed by pyglmnet users.
 Pyglmnet has already been used in published work
 [@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern].
 It contains unit tests and includes documentation in the form of tutorials, docstrings and
 examples that are run through continuous integration.